psdunescoteam/UNESCO-Hackathon/README.md

-# unescohackathon
+# UNESCO Hackathon
-Our Github repo for our entry on UNESCO's Hackathon.
+Our Github repo for Philippine School Doha's entry on UNESCO's Hackathon.